Council members

 Email: kate.pearce@internetnz.net.nz

 Kate Pearce is the Head of Security for Trademe and has worked with clients across the globe on cyber security, helping them building secure systems on scales from small companies to multinational corporations.
 She has undertaken research into the security of network protocols, and novel offense and defense techniques.
-Kate is an organizer of BSides Wellington (http://bsides.nz), an inclusive event for cyber security education.
+Kate is an organiser of BSides Wellington (http://bsides.nz), an inclusive event for cyber security education.
 She has become involved with promoting diversity, particularly the involvement of women and LBGTQIA+ people, in internet and computer security spaces.

 Potaua Biasiny-Tule